Senior Product Manager - Platform Engineering • Eventbrite

 Key Decisions

-Integrated CI/CD
+Integrated CI/CD from day one

 Technical Details

-- Template Library: Standardized templates for APIs, workers, and frontend services
+- Template library: Standardized templates for APIs, workers, and frontend services

-- IaC Templates: Terraform modules for databases, caches, and queues
+- IaC templates: Terraform modules for databases, caches, and queues

 Results

-- Eliminated DevOps bottleneck for repo provisioning
+- Removed the DevOps bottleneck for repo provisioning entirely

-- Engineers can start new projects same-day
+- Engineers can stand up new projects same-day

 Lessons Learned